stfc/PSyclone/doc/nemo.rst

 -----------------------

-Transformations in PSyclone are applied to an Internal Representation, the "PSyIRe."
-In contrast to the other APIs where the PSyIRe is constructed from scratch, for NEMO PSyclone must parse the existing Fortran and create a higher-level representation of it.
+Transformations in PSyclone are applied to an Internal Representation, the "PSyIR."
+In contrast to the other APIs where the PSyIR is constructed from scratch, for NEMO PSyclone must parse the existing Fortran and create a higher-level representation of it.
 This is done using rules based upon the NEMO Coding Conventions :cite:`nemo_code_conv`.